imjoy-team/ImJoy/web/public/docs/api.md

 Creates a new window and adds it to the workspace.
 The input is an object (JavaScript) or dictionary (Python) with the following fields

 * `name` specifies the title of the shown image
 * `type` specifies the window type.
+This can be either internally supported window type (e.g. `imjoy/image`),

+- `imjoy/image`.
+This will display an image (formats requires `data.src`) -`imjoy/files`. array of file objects. on the local file-system 'data' is directly the array.
+- `imjoy/url_list`. list of url. data is the array. will be rendered with HTML tag `<a> </a>`
+- `imjoy/panel`. have to pass config. will render the contained ui string. **TODO**
+- `imjoy/markdown`. have to provide `data.source` will render the markdown text.
+- `imjoy/generic`.
+Will show all objects in data, e.g. the window that you obtain with `return.my`
+- `imjoy/plugin-editor`. 'data.id' is a unique string (preferable random) specifying the window id, and data.code' contains the source code

-This can be either internally supported window type (e.g. `imjoy/image`), or the name of window plugin that you wrote (see example below).
+or the name of window plugin that you wrote (see example below).
 *  `w` and `h` specify the dimensions of the window.
 * `data` contains data that is transfered to the window, where you can access it with `my.data`